 Speaking of the driving, the roads here are a little bumpy.
 In some areas, it’s very bumpy.
 I remember when we first moved to Detroit, I would get very frustrated every time we were on the road.
 At the time, I was very pregnant so each bump was uncomfortable for me.
 Now, I am used to the bumpy roads.
 In fact, if we are driving on a smooth road, I notice it right away.

-The roads are in poor condition because of the winter weather.
+Some of the roads are in poor condition because of the winter weather.
 There are so many potholes and cracks in the road.
 It’s ridiculous.
 And there seems to always be some kind of road construction.
 What makes it worse is a week before moving to Michigan, we bought a new minivan.
 A year later, our minivan has a few dings in it.
-As my husband says, you have two seasons in Michgian: winter and road construction.
+As my husband says, you have two seasons in Michigan: winter and road construction.

 Eastern Market is a big city market which features a farmers market and vendors who sell unique products.
 We have discovered art, clothing, jewelry, and musicians at the Eastern Market.
 There is always so much to see and experience.
 Oh, and I can’t forget to mention the beautiful murals which are on display throughout Eastern Market.

 We’ve been living here for a year and a half now, and from our experiences, we believe Detroit is on the rise.
 I’ve heard people say and read articles stating Detroit is in the midst of a renaissance.
 My husband believes this is true.
 He also thinks we made the right decision to relocate to the greater Detroit area.
-Now he’s talking to me about moving to within the city limits of Detroit.
-A year ago, I would have said, “Nope!”
-But now I am actually considering it!
+I have to say, I am happy we moved here, too. 🙂

 Detroit is the heart of the automotive industry in America.
 Home of Chrysler, Ford, and General Motors.
 I didn’t fully understand the meaning of “Motor City” until I learned these three major car companies are headquartered here in Detroit.
 Travis says, “Chances are if you know 40 people, you know somebody in the auto industry.”